-Theatre was alive and well in the Shuswap for a number of years before the current society was founded.
+Community theatre had been alive and well in the Shuswap for a number of years before the current society was founded.
 Theatre archives have newspaper articles and pictures dating back to the 1960s when the group called itself the Shuswap Players.

 In September 1977, Jack Alouf, Recreation Director for the District of Salmon Arm, and James Bowlby, drama teacher at J.L.
 Jackson Junior Secondary advertised a meeting to gauge interest in reviving a theatre group.
 To their surprise, 24 people showed up.
 The group organized three productions for Shuswap Theatre’s first season.
 The first show was held in the log building on 5th Ave. which was then a Youth Centre (now the Church of Christ).
 The following two productions, including Fiddler on the Roof, were performed in the gym at J. L. Jackson.

 Performing in a school gym presented many challenges.
 Often the set had to be erected and dismantled for each rehearsal and performance because the gym was needed for school programs.
 By the end of the first year it was clear that in order to thrive, the group needed its own home.
 A small hall (no longer existing) next to the Tappen Co-op (which had been a supper club and the Tappen Women’s Institute among other things) was rented.
 For the next two years productions were held there.
 While it was a huge improvement over the school gym, there were still challenges with a very low ceiling and virtually no offstage space.